-As cybersecurity issues become a daily struggle for businesses of all sizes, it’s important to know the differences between IT security and IT compliance so you can vigorously protect your assets, data, employees, and customers.
+As cybersecurity issues become a daily struggle for businesses of all sizes, it’s important to understand the security vs. compliance distinction so you can vigorously protect your assets, data, employees, and customers.
+The two terms are often used interchangeably, but in the security vs. compliance conversation, they describe very different goals.
+Knowing where one ends and the other begins is the first step toward building a truly resilient business.

 What Is IT Security?

-IT security can be defined as an assortment of cybersecurity services and strategies aimed at preventing unauthorized access to a company’s assets.
-This includes computers, networks, and data.
-IT security works to maintain the confidentiality and integrity of sensitive information and block hacker’s access to it.
-This can be accomplished by implementing methods like firewalls, antivirus software, employee security training, and multi-factor authentication.
+IT security can be defined as an assortment of cybersecurity services and strategies aimed at preventing unauthorized access to a company’s assets, including computers, networks, and data.
+IT security works to maintain the confidentiality and integrity of sensitive information and block hackers’ access to it.
+This is accomplished by implementing methods like firewalls, antivirus software, employee security training, and multi-factor authentication.

 What Is IT Compliance?

-On the other hand, IT compliance is a series of regulations that businesses must fulfill to meet a third-party’s requirements.
-This then permits businesses to facilitate business operations in a target market or align with laws or specific customers.
+On the other hand, IT compliance is a series of regulations that businesses must fulfill to meet a third party’s requirements.
+This permits businesses to operate in a target market or align with laws or specific customers.
 Compliance includes industry regulations, government policies, and contractual terms.
+Understanding this is central to the security vs. compliance debate, because compliance is about meeting external standards rather than defending against threats.

 Why Is IT Compliance Necessary?

-• Health Insurance Portability and Accountability Act (HIPAA): A strict set of regulations that defines how the businesses in the healthcare sector, as well as all businesses that partner with anything to do with healthcare, should protect and share personal health information.
+- Health Insurance Portability and Accountability Act (HIPAA): A strict set of regulations defining how healthcare businesses, and all businesses that partner with the healthcare sector, should protect and share personal health information.

-• Payment Card Industry Data Security Standard (PCI-DSS): A group of security regulations aimed at protecting consumer privacy when they transmit personal credit card information and how businesses store and process it.
+- Payment Card Industry Data Security Standard (PCI-DSS): A group of security regulations aimed at protecting consumer privacy when personal credit card information is transmitted, stored, and processed.

-• National Institute of Standards and Technology’s Cybersecurity Framework (NIST-CSF): Any business working with a government agency needs to comply with NIST’s cybersecurity standards.
-The most common compliance regulations from NIST are NIST 800-171 and NIST 800-53, as they deal with unclassified information.
+- National Institute of Standards and Technology’s Cybersecurity Framework (NIST-CSF): Any business working with a government agency needs to comply with NIST’s cybersecurity standards.
+The most common are NIST 800-171 and NIST 800-53, as they deal with unclassified information.

 Security

-• Practiced by businesses for their own interests, not for the sake of satisfying the needs of a third party.
+- Practiced by businesses for their own interests, not to satisfy the needs of a third party.

-• Never finished and must be continuously maintained and improved.
+- Never finished—it must be continuously maintained and improved.

 Compliance

-• Practiced to satisfy external requirements and help business operations.
+- Practiced to satisfy external requirements and support business operations.

-Even though security and compliance go hand-in-hand, compliance will not completely protect businesses.
+Even though security and compliance go hand in hand, compliance alone will not completely protect businesses.
 Cyberattacks are on the rise.
-In 2019, more than 31,000 cases of cybercrime against businesses across the globe took place—the majority targeting small businesses.
+In 2019, more than 31,000 cases of cybercrime against businesses took place globally—the majority targeting small businesses.
+That statistic is exactly why the security vs. compliance question shouldn’t be framed as “either/or.”

-This is why it’s important to take a multi-prong approach to ensure your business is compliant and secure.
-While compliance establishes a comprehensive baseline for your company’s security, diligent cybersecurity services build on the baseline to cover the organization from every angle.
+This is why it’s important to take a multi-pronged approach that ensures your business is both compliant and secure.
+While compliance establishes a comprehensive baseline for your company’s security, diligent cybersecurity services build on that baseline to cover the organization from every angle.

-A strong blend of both cybersecurity and compliance is the best protection.
-By working with cybersecurity experts like ThrottleNet, businesses can become technologically secure and compliant.
-Work with ThrottleNet’s cybersecurity experts to discover a solution for you.
+The truth behind the security vs. compliance discussion is that you need both, and a strong blend of cybersecurity and compliance is the best protection available.
+By working with cybersecurity experts like ThrottleNet, businesses can become technologically secure and fully compliant at the same time.
+Work with ThrottleNet’s cybersecurity experts to discover a solution built for you.

 Contact us today to learn more!